georgemunene/pizzacounty/README.md

 Here is the link to gh-pages : georgemunene.github.io/pizzacounty

 ## contact
-contact me via github @georgemunene
+contact me via github @georgemunene.

 ## license
 This is a free product.